guidoism/escape/index.md

 #### Attempts to bootstrap a compiler from nothing

 * [bcompiler](https://github.com/certik/bcompiler) - Start with hex, end up with a tiny compiler for a toy programming language somewhat reminiscent of C and Forth.
-* [Stage0](https://github.com/oriansj/stage0 for GNU) - Reproducible builds and verifiable base for defeating the trusting trust attack.
+* [Stage0](https://github.com/oriansj/stage0) for GNU - Reproducible builds and verifiable base for defeating the trusting trust attack.
 * StoneKnifeForth -
 * SubX for Mu -
 * META-II -